AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/new-proof-email.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 <!--
 <p style="color: #000000;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Make this article work better for PiW.</p>